lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ```

 This forces the implementation of `log` to be an inline method and also allows `inline` parameters.
-Unintuitively, the `log` in `Logger` cannot be called, this would result in an error as we do not know what to inline.
+Counterintuitively, the `log` in `Logger` cannot be called, this would result in an error as we do not know what to inline.
 Its usefulness becomes apparent when we use it in another inline method

 ```scala